CURRICULUM VITAE

 Book Reviews

 Fryer, Tiffany C. 2021.
-Review of Violence and the Caste War of Yucatan, by Wolfgang Gabbert.
+Violence and the Caste War of Yucatan, by Wolfgang Gabbert.
 Hispanic American Historical Review 101 (1): 159-161.

 Cain, Tiffany C. 2016.
-Review of The Archaeology of Ancestors: Death, Memory, and Veneration, by Erica Hill and Jon B. Hageman, eds.
+The Archaeology of Ancestors: Death, Memory, and Veneration, by Erica Hill and Jon B. Hageman, eds.
 Historical Archaeology, 50 (4): 159-161.

 Cain, Tiffany C. 2016.
 Returning to the Study of Things: A Review of Ruin Memories: Materialities, Aesthetics, and the Archaeology of the Recent Past, by Bjørnar Olsen and Þóra Pétursdóttir, eds.
 Expedition Magazine, 58 (1): 46.

 Cain, Tiffany C. 2013.
-Review of Decolonizing Methodologies: Research and Indigenous Peoples, 2nd Edition, by Linda Tuhiwai Smith.
+Decolonizing Methodologies: Research and Indigenous Peoples, 2nd Edition, by Linda Tuhiwai Smith.
 Anthropology & Education Quarterly, 44 (3): 342-343.

 Public Scholarship